Inpatient Rehabilitation Facility Stay Claim Denials – Appeal Those Findings!

 Therefore, when you get an audit result, such as the ones referenced above:

 APPEAL!
 APPEAL!
 APPEAL!

-Posted on December 13, 2017, in Administrative Remedies, Alleged Overpayment, Appeal Rights, Appealing Adverse Decisions, Audits, CMS, Denials of Claims, Due process, Federal Government, Federal Law, Health Care Providers and Services, Knicole Emanuel, Legal Analysis, Managed Care, Medicaid Attorney, Medical Necessity, Medicare, Medicare Administrative Contractor, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, North Carolina, Palmetto, Prepayment Review, RAC Audits, Suspension of Medicaid Payments, Tentative Notices of Overpayment and tagged Appeal prepayment review, Appeal Rights, Centers for Medicare and Medicaid Services, CMS, Inpatient Rehabilitative Facilities, IRF Stays, MAC, MAC Jurisdictions, Medical Necessity, Medicare, Medicare Lawyer; Medicare Attorney, Medicare RAC Audits, Palmetto, Palmetto prepayment review, Prepayment Review, RAC Audits.
+Posted on December 13, 2017, in Administrative Remedies, Alleged Overpayment, Appeal Rights, CMS, Denials of Claims, Due process, Federal Government, Federal Law, Health Care Providers and Services, Knicole Emanuel, Legal Analysis, Managed Care, Medicaid Attorney, Medical Necessity, Medicare, Medicare Administrative Contractor, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, Medicare Reimbursement Rates, North Carolina, Palmetto, Prepayment Review, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC Audits, Suspension of Medicaid Payments, Tentative Notices of Overpayment and tagged Appeal prepayment review, Appeal Rights, Centers for Medicare and Medicaid Services, CMS, Inpatient Rehabilitative Facilities, IRF Stays, MAC, MAC Jurisdictions, Medical Necessity, Medicare, Medicare Lawyer; Medicare Attorney, Medicare RAC Audits, Palmetto, Palmetto prepayment review, Prepayment Review, RAC Audits.
 Bookmark the permalink.
-1 Comment.
+2 Comments.